tiagoporto/swill-boilerplate/README.md

     <i class="icon-star-dims icon-star"><i>
     ```

-    The class `-dims` get the dimensions and the other the position of the icon in sprite.
+    The class `-dims` gets the dimensions and the other the position of the icon in sprite.

     The classname is defined by the `.svg` filename, example:

-    * `moon.svg` the classname use the prefix `icon-` and the filename of the svg `moon`.
+    * `moon.svg` the classname uses the prefix `icon-` and the filename of the svg `moon`.
-    * If you want use a hover, just name the file, `moon~hover.svg` and use the class `sgv-moon`.
+    * If you want to use a hover, just name the file `moon~hover.svg` and use the class `sgv-moon`.

 ## License